ChenHaowei2008/CTFWriteups/BlahajCTF-2023/christmas/README.md

 Do note that if you free a huge chunk and there isn't a chunk after it, the chunk will be "consolidated" and combined with the forest, preventing you from access the FD pointer.

-As such, I will allocated another chunk after the big one to prevent this consolidation.
+As such, I will allocate another chunk after the big one to prevent this consolidation.

 After that, we will allocate a chunk of size 0, and the huge unsorted bin chunk will be split into two, one for our new chunk and the remainder will continue being free.